snownisha/aDMe-Assignment/README.md

 4. To start the development server (npm start)
 5. Open http://localhost:3000 to view the app.

-## Important Notes
-Ensure you have Node.js installed and this assignment was tested on Node.js version 20.16.0.

 # Pagination
 <img width="781" alt="image" src="https://github.com/user-attachments/assets/a937a688-7187-48aa-a14c-a1089183747d">